Michigan vs Alabama, Washington vs. Texas in College Football Playoff; unbeaten Florida St left out

 Washington is in the CFP for the second time, breaking the Pac-12′s playoff drought after six years, and doing so the year before it leaves the conference for the Big Ten.
 The Huskies opened as a 4 1/2-point underdog to Texas and former Washington coach Steve Sarkisian.
 The two played last season in the Alamo Bowl and Washington won.

+Georgia’s slim hopes of trying for a third consecutive national title also came to an end.
+The Bulldogs (12-1) had a 29-game winning streak snapped by the Crimson Tide, but leaving them out of the CFP didn’t seem nearly as controversial as snubbing the Seminoles — even in a system ripe for criticism.

+In 2014, Ohio State, playing with its third-string quarterback, vaulted over Baylor and TCU and into the playoff with a Big Ten title game blowout of Wisconsin.
+The Big 12 teams still haven’t gotten over it, but the Buckeyes went on to win it all.
+Ohio State has been on the short end a couple of times, too, winning the Big Ten in 2017 and ‘18 and not getting in.
+But this year, the committee faced a truly vexing problem.

-Florida State, which was No. 4 in the previous CFP rankings, appeared to be on the way to its second playoff appearance in mid-November when the trajectory of their season changed drastically.
-Travis suffered a serious injury in the first quarter against North Alabama and was lost for the year.
+Florida State, which was No. 4 in the previous CFP rankings, appeared to be on the way to its second playoff appearance in mid-November when Travis suffered a serious injury in the first quarter against North Alabama and was lost for the year.

-The Seminoles beat rival Florida last week with backup quarterback Tate Rodemaker.
-Then Rodemaker missed the ACC championship against Louisville with a concussion.
+The Seminoles beat rival Florida last week with backup quarterback Tate Rodemaker, who then missed the ACC championship game against Louisville with a concussion.
 Florida State stayed unbeaten with a strong defensive performance, but scored only one touchdown.

 ACC Commissioner Jim Phillips, who was among conference leaders who helped slow down the expansion process by a year after the SEC’s plan to add Texas and Oklahoma was revealed in 2021, called leaving out the ‘Noles “unfathomable.”